HomeArtInterview with Roland Kulla

 Roland Kulla: It was a great situation because by the time it happened, I’d had experience.
 I was used to developing bodies of work and working to deadline for several years.
 I was also used to putting on my own shows at the co-op gallery where I was a member.
 So I knew something about what it took to put on a show.

-I had been showing with the Billis gallery for several years as an “other artist” before the Gallery decided to represent me.
+I had been showing with the Billis gallery for several years as an “other artist” before the gallery decided to represent me.
 They had been selling a half dozen paintings a year of my Chicago “bridges” work.
 So I had a track record and didn’t feel like I needed to “prove” myself in that sense.
 I had already been scouting New York bridges, so when the time came, it was easy to pull together a group of images that I felt would make an exciting show.
 I also included the gallery director in the process of selecting the final set of images.
 I felt it would be more productive if he were invested in the images and not surprised by what I produced.

 Where do you see your work taking you in the future?

 Roland Kulla: The short answer is “all over the place”.
 I’ve begun to do “bridge cities”.
 So far, I’ve done Chicago, Boston, New York and Pittsburgh.
 There’s plenty more material in each of those places.
-But I’d like to do Portland, the beautiful bridges on the Oregon coast highway, Cleveland, etc. There could be a whole road trip on the Ohio.
+But I’d like to do Portland, the beautiful bridges on the Oregon coast highway, Cleveland and more.
+There could be a whole road trip on the Ohio.
 And that’s just the continental US.
 Eiffel did some beautiful bridges in the south of France that gave him the experience to build the Tower in Paris.
 There’s the Blaues Wunder in Dresden.
 Some great stuff in Cologne.
 Lots of possibilities.

 And if I get tired of bridges, I can keep working on my occasional series of ruined Cistercian abbeys that are scattered throughout Europe.